Esgrove/othellogame/README.md

 A simple [Othello (Reversi)](https://en.wikipedia.org/wiki/Reversi) CLI game implementation in different programming languages.

-I originally did this in Python many years ago for my university basic programming course assignment, and then a few years later implemented it in C++ for learning purposes.
+I originally did this in Python many years ago for my university basic programming course assignment, and then a few years later re-implemented it in C++ for learning purposes.
 Since then, I figured that this could actually be a useful personal project to:

 1. try out and learn new languages by re-implementing it,